 A common question I’m asked is how rapidly the CTL should rise over time.
 In other words, what should the ramp rate be?
 Obviously, if it doesn’t rise at all—it’s flat-lined—then fitness is probably stagnant.
-If you reduce your training load, CTL will drop indicating a loss of fitness—negative ramping.
-A lot of zeroes back to back, meaning missed workouts, quickly lowers your CTL indicating without a doubt a loss of fitness.
+If you reduce your training load, CTL will drop, indicating a loss of fitness—negative ramping.
+A lot of zeroes back to back (meaning missed workouts) quickly lowers your CTL, indicating, without a doubt, a loss of fitness.

 Some unique athletes are able to manage a very high ramp rate, such as greater than 10 CTL points per week, for a fairly long period of time before breaking down in some way.
 Such athletes are often elites.
 While it’s not a good idea to try to find your limits, what you can manage without breaking down is generally determined by trial and error.
 This may result from participating in a high training load camp with other highly motivated athletes.
 While it’s a little harder to drive yourself to the same extent without training partners, you could also do high-load training solo.

 So what’s a reasonable ramp rate—one that you maintain for a few weeks before taking an R&R break for a few days without becoming overtrained?
-While it depends to a great extent on who the athlete is, I’ve found that an increase in CTL of about 5 to 8 points per week is about right for most.
+While it depends to a great extent on who the athlete is, I’ve found that an increase in CTL of about 5–8 points per week is about right for most.
 Less than that and you’re probably not very focused on your training.
 More and you’re starting to get into the crash training load range.

-When you do finally take an R&R break for a few days your CTL will drop a bit since the training load is quite light as indicated by low TSS workouts relative to your “normal” training.
+When you do finally take an R&R break for a few days, your CTL will drop a bit since the training load is quite light as indicated by low TSS workouts relative to your “normal” training.
 But don’t let the falling CTL scare you away from recovery periods.
 They’re necessary if you are to reap the benefits of the recent training.

 Of course, there are other things, such as lifestyle matters, that may add to the stress of training and reduce your capacity for even a moderately high CTL ramp rate.
 Some of the greatest lifestyle stressors are divorce, moving, financial difficulties, and changing jobs.
-These are the big ones, and one of these is a lot all by itself, but having a lot of lesser ones in your life can be just as challenging.
-Any of these scenarios can reduce your capacity for training meaning that your ramp rate must be adjusted downward to maintain your health and well being.
-If this is the case then training must be reduced regardless of what your weekly rate of CTL ramping may be.
+These are the big ones, and one of these is a lot all by itself—but having a lot of lesser ones in your life can be just as challenging.
+Any of these scenarios can reduce your capacity for training, meaning that your ramp rate must be adjusted downward to maintain your health and well-being.
+If this is the case, then training must be reduced regardless of what your weekly rate of CTL ramping may be.